-On Thursday, Van Barneveld is up against Gerwyn Price who the bookmakers have installed as favourite at best odds of 6/5 with 888Sport and SportNation.
+On Thursday, Van Barneveld is up against Gerwyn Price who the bookmakers have installed as favourite at best odds of 6/5 with SportNation.
 Barney isn’t too far back at 9/5 with Ladbrokes and Coral while it’s the turn of BetBright to list the draw at a best of 7/2.

 Gerwyn Price isn’t the most consistent of players but Barney needs to lift his game every time he steps up to the oche and this is another match that should go with the favourite.

 Following on, Glen Durrant enters the fray as he takes on Daryl Gurney.
 A three-time world champion at the BDO, it’s going to be fascinating to see how ‘Duzza’ fares on his step up to the PDC and there is a lot of interest on him for the upcoming UK Open.